vynu/ShellPrograms/README.md

 for the sake of utility keep aws EC2 names as same as domains names ..

-get AWS credentials like activation-key , secret-key: create IAM user and get these keys of that user.
+get AWS credentials like activation-key , secret-key: </br>
+create IAM user and get these keys of that user.

 # usage of aws_ip_to_hosts.sh

+install pip and python 2.7 or greater  </br>
+install using command - " pip install awscli". </br>

 1. install "awscli" after use "aws configure" command to confugure aws with activation-key,secret-key,default zone etc
 2. chmod 755 aws_ip_to_hosts.sh